Avebury Manor and Garden: 20th century

 The house has had many extensions and changes over the centuries, including the addition of a racquets court in the 18th century, the final addition being the West Library which was added by the family of Leopold C. D. Jenner who occupied the house in the early 20th century and completely redesigned the gardens.
 The house was leased and restored by Alexander Keiller, heir to the James Keiller & Son marmalade business, who took an intense interest in Avebury henge in the late 1930s.

 In 1955 the rate of destruction of country houses had reached its peak, at one house every five days.
 The fate of Avebury Manor was in serious doubt when Keiller, whose excavations of the henge had been ended by the outbreak of war in 1939, put it up for sale.
 Few at the time were interested in the national heritage and the prospects for the manor were bleak.
 At this point Sir Francis Knowles stepped in and purchased Avebury Manor from Keiller.
 The Times described Knowles as "a fundamental scientist of outstanding calibre".
-He immediately set about the restoration of the house which became an absorbing love as he learnt much about its construction, and claimed to have uncovered the signs of Gothic arches in the north east corner which had been filled in during Elizabethan times.
+He set about the restoration of the house which became an absorbing love as he learnt much about its construction, and claimed to have uncovered the signs of Gothic arches in the north east corner which had been filled in during Elizabethan times.
 The family lived partly in cottages on the estate and partly in the house over the following three years, as the works progressed with substantial financial help from the Ministry of Works.

 In May 1956, the house was amongst the first of the smaller houses to be opened to the public.
-In 1958 it was designated Grade 1.
-In 1948 Knowles had married Ruth Jessie Brooke-Smith, the daughter of the Rev Arther Brooke-Smith.
+In 1958 it was designated Grade I. In 1948 Knowles had married Ruth Jessie Brooke-Smith, the daughter of the Rev Arthur Brooke-Smith.
 They brought up a large family at the manor: one son, Charles Francis (b.
 1951) who later succeeded to the baronetcy, and three daughters, as well as a stepdaughter born to Ruth and her first husband, Dickie Hulse, an RAF fighter pilot killed in action during the Second World War.